 Amazon RDS will make sure that the relational database software powering your deployment stays up-to-date with the latest patches.
 You can exert optional control over when and if your database instance is patched.

 Amazon RDS provide best practice guidance by analyzing configuration and usage metrics from your database instances.
 Recommendations cover areas such as database engine versions, storage, instance types, and networking.
 You can browse the available recommendations and perform a recommended action immediately, schedule it for their next maintenance window, or dismiss it entirely.

-Amazon RDS General Purpose Storage is an SSD-backed storage option delivers a consistent baseline of 3 IOPS per provisioned GB and provides the ability to burst up to 3,000 IOPS.
+Amazon RDS General Purpose Storage is an SSD-backed storage option delivers a consistent baseline of 3 IOPS per provisioned GB and provides the ability to burst up to 3,000 IOPS above the baseline.
 This storage type is suitable for a broad range of database workloads.

 Amazon RDS Provisioned IOPS Storage is an SSD-backed storage option designed to deliver fast, predictable, and consistent I/O performance.
 You specify an IOPS rate when creating a database instance, and Amazon RDS provisions that IOPS rate for the lifetime of the database instance.
 This storage type is optimized for I/O-intensive transactional (OLTP) database workloads.
 You can provision up to 40,000 IOPS per database instance, although your actual realized IOPS may vary based on your database workload, instance type, and database engine choice.